jamra/gocleo/README.md

 {query} is your search.  e.g.("tractor", "nightingale", "pizza")

 TODO:
-1. Make port a parameter
+1.Make port a parameter

-2. Make the input file path a parameter
+2.Make the input file path a parameter

-3. Give a better explanation of the code.
+3.Give a better explanation of the code.

-4. Split the web portion into a different file.
+4.Split the web portion into a different file.
 Perhaps "cleo_test.go".